 Troja Chateau is considered of the most important architectural works of the beginning of Late Baroque in Central Europe.
 In areas where vineyards were once located, Count Václav Vojtěch from Šternberk had the chateau built in 1678 to successfully obtain a title of nobility.
 The chateau's form resembles a type of an Italian suburban villa, it is therefore a summer residence rather than a chateau.
 The villa was also to serve as a residence and resting place of the emperor and his retinue while hunting in Stromovka, the nearby game enclosure.
 Outstanding European artists were invited to the construction and decoration of the chateau.
-The project was designed by Jean Baptist Mathey, an Italian architect, who changed the original concept to regular disposition with grand hall in the center.
+The project under the Italian influence was designed by Jean Baptiste Mathey, a French origin architect, who changed the original concept to regular disposition with grand hall in the center.

 Giovanni Domenico Orsi de Orsini, renowned Prague architect, started the construction and his disciple Slivestro Carloni lead it for a few initial years.
 Despite his extensive experience the architect Mathey was not allowed to lead the construction himself, for he had not been trained in the mason's guild, which was against the then valid regulations.

 The chateau's decorations are devoted to the celebration of the imperial line, to which the chateau was to be "dedicated".
 The view of the ruler's seat, The Prague Castle, is directly in the main axis of the chateau.

 If you enter the chateau's premises via its original ceremonial entrance, the southern gate by the Vltava river, you may sense the original atmosphere.
 Following the axis of the garden, guests may reach the very apex of the chateau's composition - the monumental two-arm grand sairway, which leads directly to the grand hall.